 In the field of ITS, Ausserer and Risser (2005) define acceptance as a phenomenon that reflects to what extent potential users are willing to use a certain system.
 Hence, acceptance is linked closely to usage, and acceptance will depend on how user needs are integrated into the development of the system.
 Nielsen (cited in Young et al., 2003) described acceptability as related to the question of whether the system is good enough to satisfy all the needs and requirements of the users and other potential stakeholders.
 More generally, in Rogers' (2003) diffusion of innovations, acceptability research is defined as the investigation of perceived attributes of an ideal innovation in order to guide research and development to create such an innovation.
 Van der Laan et al. (1997) distinguished between user acceptance and social acceptance.
-User acceptance is directed more towards evaluation of the ergonomics of the system while social acceptance is a more indirect evaluation of consequences of the system.
+User acceptance is directed more towards evaluation of the ergonomics of the system.